Law Offices of Osas Iyamu, LLC.

 d.
 They have already been scheduled for an immigrant visa interview;

 e.
-They are under the age of 17 years when the provisional unlawful presence waiver is filed;
+They must be under the age of 17 when someone files the provisional unlawful presence waiver.

 f.
-They are in removal proceedings that have not been terminated or dismissed;
+They are in removal proceedings that the authorities have neither terminated nor dismissed.

 g.
 They have not had the charging document (Notice to Appear) to initiate removal proceedings cancelled;